 experience as each team now had an “agent” and there were more off field events like the opening and closing banquet, “Bull Session” and “Star of the Game” interviews with Scott

 Palmer to enhance the experience.
-Each day there’s now a kangaroo court to start the morning with laughs all around.
+Each day there’s now a Players Court to start the morning with laughs all around.
 That year I had finished up radiation treatment for a benign brain tumor and it was a tremendous privilege to meet Darin Daulton and offer encouragement as well as share thoughts

 My fondest memories of the Camp came the next two times I attended as I did so with my family.
 In 2016 nine of us went, my two sons, son in law, two daughters, my wife and two daughter in laws.
 It was a tremendous week as we fellas suited up as players for coaches Mike Lieberthal and Kevin Stocker and the ladies went as Phans.
 I’ve never had more emotional or proud experiences on a ball field than playing at Carpenter Complex wearing Phillie’s jerseys